 Capstone Project

-3. Present Capstone work at the Undergraduate Conference (or approved substitute) during the junior or senior year.
+3. Present Capstone work at the Undergraduate Conference (or approved substitute) during your junior or senior year.
 This event takes place in late April or early May each year and requires that you apply to present.
 January graduates will have the opportunity to present at a special mini-conference in December.

 5. Submit your capstone and the signed Capstone Submission Form.
-Follow these Capstone Expectations and Guidelines.

 Semester of Graduation